masa-sumimoto/html-starter/README.md

 # Overview
-This is a starter kit when I do html coding.
+This is a starter kit when I do html coding myself.
-I will share the coding environment and my method.
+I will share the coding environment and some my method.

+ - :fish: - :tropical_fish: - :cat2: - :whale2: -
+There are good templates in the world.
+Most of these are helped by excellent template.
+My template is not that good, but it should have a little bit better idea, being aided by these.
+Thanks developers and designers. m(_ _)m
+ - :goat: - :rabbit2: - :octopus: - :cow2: -

 ## Environment Information

-### About Web Tools
+### About Technologies
-This environment includes tools below.
+This environment includes technologies below.
 ```
 - Node.js
 - Babel